Radical America: Establishment

 Radical America was founded by members of the Students for a Democratic Society (SDS) in 1967.
 The initial editors were Paul Buhle and Mari Jo Buhle in their graduate school days, operating in Madison, Wisconsin.
 In the first few years, it served as the "unofficial journal of SDS."
 Dan Georgakas wrote that its importance lay in that it "was on the scholarly cutting edge of a social movement that often has been accused of lacking intellectual substance.

 Initially, subscriptions were sold at a discount rate to national SDS members.
 The Buhles relocated to the Boston, Massachusetts area, and brought the journal with them.
 By the time of the Boston move the journal was independent from the SDS.

 Content

 The journal, published in Somerville, Massachusetts, focused on topical issues of concern to the left and society at large, such as women's liberation, working class radicalism and busing.
-Beginning in 1970, each issue had a dedicated focus upon one issue.
+Beginning in 1970, each issue had a dedicated focus on one issue.
 Mainly, during the 1970s, the journal evolved in a direction concerned with New Left issues, rather than traditional, Old Left concern with strengthening ties with trade unions.
 It was particularly active in the 1970s, as authors related the experiences of feminist and autonomous work-place activists.